Robb-Fr/Secretstroll-BeepBoop/part2/README.md

 # Part 2
-The privacy evaluation was fully conducted in the `PrivacyEval.ipynb` notebook.
-It uses the provided `grid.py` and `queries.csv`, `pois.csv` files.
+The privacy evaluation was fully conducted in the `privacy_evaluation/PrivacyEval.ipynb` notebook.
+It uses the provided `privacy_evaluation/grid.py` and `privacy_evaluation/queries.csv`, `privacy_evaluation/pois.csv` files.

+You may need to install the required package with `pip install -r requirements.txt`

 It is divided in the following parts:
 * Package Imports: the necessary package imports for the privacy evaluation.